Kaser, New York

 Kaser is a village with a population consisting almost entirely of Hasidic Jews of the Viznitz denomination.
-The etymology of the name is derived from the Eastern European pronunciation of Hebrew, as the word "כֶּתֶר" is pronounced "Kay-ser", hence "Kaser", (כֶּתֶר=crown in English).
 A total of 4% of Kaser's population claims Romanian ancestry, making Kaser the most Romanian census place in the United States.

-The village is the most densely populated municipality in New York State according to the 2010 census, being the only incorporated place in the state with a higher population density than New York City; and the 5th most in the United States.
+The village is the most densely populated municipality in New York State according to the 2010 census, being the only incorporated place in the state with a higher population density than New York City, and the 5th most in the United States.

 History

 Members of Viznitz, a Hasidic denomination, established Kaser in 1990 so they could build denser housing.
 Herbert Reisman, the supervisor of the town of Ramapo, cooperated in the creation of Kaser because the town leaders also wanted to create more housing.